Monday 1 July 2019

 We envisage that the workshop will be of interest to a wide range of groundwater and water resource professionals.
 Such as water company hydrogeologists responsible for groundwater aspects of drought management planning and operational water resource issues (e.g. groundwater resource situation reporting and forecasting); environmental regulators with responsibilities for groundwater resources, such as Environment Agency staff; and, consultants and academics with an interest in groundwater supply and drought.

 Registration for the workshop is online and will be on a first-come, first-served basis.
 Please note places are limited so early registration is encouraged.
-The draft programme will be released by the end of March.
+The draft programme is available to download.

 Workshop convenors: Matt Ascott, John Bloomfield and Rob Ward (British Geological Survey)

 Contact: Matt Ascott at British Geological Survey email: email@example.com phone: 01491 69 2408

 The draft programme is available as a PDF download: draft programme.